microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 - [Like](#like) - The value must match any of the specified wildcard values.
 - [Match](#match) - The field value matches a regular expression pattern.
 - [NotContains](#notcontains) - The value must not contain any of the specified strings.
+- [NotCount](#notcount) - The field value must not contain the specified number of items.
 - [NotEndsWith](#notendswith) - The value must not end with any of the specified strings.
 - [NotHasField](#nothasfield) - The object must not have any of the specified fields.
 - [NotIn](#notin) - The field value must not be included in the set.